keploy/community-blog/cmhegzt2j000202l81dru1dm4.md

 ### **4\.
 What is the Difference Between Monkey Testing and Exploratory Testing?**

 The primary difference is the driver and the goal.
 Exploratory Testing is a human-driven approach to designing, executing, and learning about the application all at the same time, where a knowledgeable tester employs intuition and domain experience to tactically hunt for defects.
-Monkey Testing, on the other hand, is typically tool-driven, primarily based on pure, unintelligent randomness (especially the "Dumb" variety).
+Monkey Testing, on the other hand, is typically tool-driven, primarily based on pure, unintelligent randomness (especially the "Ignorant" variety).
 The goal of monkey testing is to simply provoke chaos to break something, while the goal of exploratory testing is learning and tactically testing the application's functionality.